Skip to content

 Puebla chosen for Toluca Lake Garden Club’s Richard Duenckel Scholarship

-Admin 16 February 2022 MariaElena Zavala
+Biosphere Editor 16 February, 2022 MariaElena Zavala

 Martin Puebla, a MSci. student working with CSUN Professor of Biology MariaElena Zavala, received the prestigious Richard Duenckel (Toluca Lake) Garden Club Scholarship.
 In his…